-Live and live linear video streams & video on demand libraries
+Live and live linear video streams & video on demand libraries formatting or display information.
+The video player handles the formatting and display instead.

 Live and live linear video content (for example, broadcast television) is generally delivered as a "stream" of information to users, which they either choose to watch or not during a specific broadcast time.
 Video on demand (VOD), on the other hand, allows end users to select and watch video content when they choose to, rather than having to watch at a specific broadcast time.